smithy-lang/smithy/_sources/spec/core.rst.txt

     *Any list, map, string, or blob; or a member that targets one of these shapes* Value type
-    ``object`` value
+    ``structure``

-The length trait is an object that contains the following key value pairs:
+The length trait is a structure that contains the following members:

 .. list-table::
     :header-rows: 1